 From a historical perspective, the terms “exclusion,” “assimilation,” and “pluralism” suggest three different ways Americans have approached this widening cultural and religious diversity.
 The exclusionist answer to the tumultuous influx of cultural and religious diversity that seemed to threaten the very core of American civilization was to close the door, particularly to “aliens”—whether Asians, Catholics, or Jews.
 Assimilationists, like those who envisioned America as a “melting pot,” invited new immigrants to come, but to leave their differences and particularities behind as quickly as possible.
 The message was: come and be like us, come and conform to a predominantly Anglo-Protestant culture.
 For pluralists, like Horace Kallen in the early twentieth century, the American promise to immigrants was: come as you are, with all your differences and particularities, pledged only to the common civic demands of American citizenship.
 Come and be yourself, contributing in your distinctive way to the “orchestra” of American civilization.

 Today’s discussion of America’s religious and cultural diversity echoes these voices of the past.
 America’s new religious diversity has produced fault lines, the cracks that indicate deep fractures and divisions.
 As experienced by immigrant Hindu, Buddhist, Sikh, or Muslim communities, stereotypes and prejudice have taken both old and new forms.
 There are encounters—at times hostile—over “zoning” and “traffic,” as new religious communities move into the neighborhood.
 Though often legitimate concerns, these also express fear and uncertainty about newcomers in the community.
 Unfortunately, incidents of vandalism, arson, and even physical violence have also sometimes been directed against these new religious centers and the communities that call them home.
+The Council on American-Islamic Relations, for instance, reported a 17 percent increase in anti-Muslim bias incidents between 2016 and 2017.
+Islamophobia is one form of religious bias coupled with racism and xenophobia.
+This was the case in 2010 when a Florida pastor made international news by threatening to burn a Qur’an to mark the tenth anniversary of 9/11, an action he carried out in 2011 and 2012.

 But America’s religious diversity has also produced a new period of bridge-building, as diverse religious communities foster unprecedented relationships with one another.
 In Omaha, Nebraska Christians, Jews, and Muslims are building a “tri-faith” campus that will include a church, a synagogue, a mosque, and an interfaith community center.
 Hindu temples and Sikh gurdwaras have gradually joined councils of churches, synagogues, and mosques.
 The interfaith infrastructure of America’s cities and towns is strengthened with dialogues, congregational partnerships, coalitions to fight hunger and homelessness, and interfaith Thanksgiving services.
 On school boards, there are productive encounters over religion’s proper role in the public schools.